-◘ Fig. G-24 The Nothofagus forests (here an example from southern Chile), belong to the Antarctic elements and occur in all continents of the southern hemisphere as evidence of their former connection (Gondwana continent).
-Leaves of Nothofagus dombeyi from Argentina (photo: https://t1p.de/gg7j) (photo small: https://t1p.de/n714).

-8 The Cape Country in South Africa
+8 The Cape Province in South Africa

 The South African winter rainfall area is confined to the extreme south-western tip of Africa, but nevertheless encompasses an entire floral kingdom - the Capensis.
 The species richness in this small area is quite extraordinary.
 In the Jonkershoek Conservation Area alone, some 2,000 species have been recorded on 2,000 ha, as well as on the 50 km stretch from Table Mountain to the Cape of Good Hope.
 The genus Erica comprises 963 species (◘ Fig. G-27), Restio (Restionaceae) 108 species, Muraltia (Polygalaceae) 115 species, Cliffortia (Rosaceae) 117 species, Protea about 100 species.
-The Proteaceae (◘ Fig. G-28) play a particularly important role among the hardleaf plants.
-This family is otherwise only strongly represented in Australia, but by another subfamily; a few genera also occur in South America.
+The Proteaceae (◘ Fig. G-28) play a particularly important role among the sclerophyllic plants.
+This family is otherwise only strongly represented in Australia, but by another subfamily; a few genera also occur in S America.

-The species richness is certainly partly due to the deep valleys and steep mountains with a strong dissection (Knapp 1973), but also due to the shielding to the north, which has existed for a long time due to the climatic aridity of the Karroo semi-desert.
+The species richness is certainly partly due to the deep valleys and steep mountains with a strong dissection (Knapp 1973), but also due to the isolation to the north, which has existed for a long time due to the climatic aridity of the Karroo semi-desert.

 The endemic genus Aspalathus (Fabaceae) comprises 43 species.
 Among other things, it also provides the rooibos tea (Aspalathus linearis, ◘ Fig. G-29).
 Its centre of distribution is concentrated in the Cape area.
 Among our houseplants many originate from the Cape (Pelargonium, Zantedeschia = Calla, Amaryllis, Clivia and others).
-The climate diagram of Cape Town corresponds to that of Tangier; only the annual precipitation is 260 mm lower; the summer, however, is somewhat less dry (◘ Fig. G-30).
+The climate diagram of Cape Town corresponds to that of Tanger; only the annual precipitation is 260 mm lower; the summer, however, is somewhat less dry (◘ Fig. G-30).

-The fynbos, like the matorral, also has only a very small area (◘ Fig. G-31).
-The only tree species Leucadendron argenteum (silver tree: ◘ Fig. G-32) has a very small range on the moist slopes of Table Mountain below 500 m NN.
-Woodland-like stands occur in moist ravines; however, these are the last outcrops of moist temperate forests on the southeast coast of Africa (ZB V).
+The Fynbos, like the Matorral, also has only a very small area (◘ Fig. G-31).
+The only tree species Leucadendron argenteum (silver tree: ◘ Fig. G-32) has a very small range on the moist slopes of Table Mountain below 500 m asl.
+Woodland-like stands occur in moist ravines; however, these are the last outcrops of moist temperate forests on the SE coast of Africa (ZB V).
 Some of the leaves of Protea are very large (► Fig. G-28); they have little mechanical tissue but a thick cuticle and are therefore hard.
 The water balance of proteaceous shrubs, as in all hardy shrubs, is balanced, that is, the cell sap concentration shows little variation during the year.
 The soil is always likely to contain exploitable water in the rooted deeper layers, even in summer.
-The soils in the Cape are acidic and very low in mineral nutrients, which particularly suits the Proteaceae and Ericaceae (with obligate mycorrhiza).
+The soils in the Cape region are acidic and very low in mineral nutrients, which particularly suits the Proteaceae and Ericaceae (with obligate mycorrhiza).

-◘ Fig. G-25 The Nothofagus forests in Cangillo National Park, southern Chile consisting of Arctic elements are in the humid regions of the southern hemisphere as evidence of the connection of the Gondwana continent in the geological past (photo: M. Neumann).

 The most important ecological factor is the fire.
 After a fire, countless geophytes (Gladiolus, Watsonia, etc.), in which the Cape flora is very rich (about 350 species), appear in the first year, followed by herbaceous species, together with dwarf shrubs (◘ Fig. G-33).

 After about seven years the proteaceous shrubs have grown up again, either as stick shoots or as seedlings.
 They can reach a great age, but then become woody and flower weakly, thus seeming adapted to periodic burning.
 Again, fire from lightning is likely to be a natural factor.